 Parent relationships with childcarers

-Parents don’t usually expect after school nannies to have a huge amount of childcare expertise—unless you’re an Early Years Nanny working with babies and toddlers.
+Parents don’t usually expect after school nannies to have a huge amount of childcare expertise.
 After school nannying can often be a ‘learning on the job’ kind of experience, ideal for students.
 So you will be expected to work to the family’s and child’s routine.
 Families sometimes see their nannies not only as childcare heroes, but a helping hand around their home.
 They might ask their nanny to help out with simple things around the house, like filling the dishwasher, or making the children’s beds.
 It’s not a requirement, and it’s something you have to decide together with the parents.

 A childminder has more of an expert role.
 Most have previous childcare experience, such as bringing up their own children or working in a nursery, or primary school.
 At Koru Kids, the training is so extensive that our childminders come out with a lot of knowledge that parents tend not to have themselves!
 Although a childminder will try their best to accommodate a child’s nap schedule and routine, they will also have their own routine and other children in their care that the families need to be aware of.